hx1997/dayu/docs/how_it_works.md

 Mainly two data flow analyses are performed: live variable analysis (LVA) and dead code elimination (DCE).
 A third analysis, copy propagation, is a bit computationally expensive, and is therefore postponed to Stage 4 by default.
 Peephole optimization (PO) is also performed, although it's not a data flow analysis.

 LVA determines which variables are dead (not used) after a certain point in a program.
 DCE is predicated on LVA, and it eliminates NACs whose result is never used (i.e. dead code).
-For instance, given the following NACs:
+Consider the following NACs:

 ```
 v1 = acc